Test in production without watermarks.

 See the Crystal Report Preview in Crystal Report Viewer.

-I have not downloaded sample dataset package, ensuring I had the correct data file, and proceeded to create a Crystal Report in C# for comprehensive data visualization.
+I have not downloaded the sample dataset package, ensuring I had the correct data file, and proceeded to create a Crystal Report in C# for comprehensive data visualization.

 In conclusion, integrating barcodes into Crystal Reports using C# is a powerful way to enhance data representation and management.
 Choosing a reliable barcode library like IronBarcode streamlines the process, offering versatility and ease of use.
 IronBarcode, with its support for various barcode types, resizing, and customization features, proves to be a valuable asset in barcode generation and reading tasks.
 The step-by-step guide provided here ensures a seamless implementation process, from selecting the library to designing the Crystal Report layout.